 Between present Larned and Fort Dodge, there were two routes.
 One, keeping to the ridges and higher ground, was used in wet weather.
 The other, favored during dry spells, lay along the bottom lands near the Arkansas river.

 West of this marker the trail divided again.
 One road, following the north bank of the Arkansas, led to Bent's Fort in Colorado and then dropped south to Santa Fe.
 A second route crossed the river at several palaces between here and the Lakin vicinity.
 This was the famed cut-off to the Cimarron river which continued through southwest Kansas past Wagon Bed Springs and Point of Rocks.
 Although it was shorter, lack of water and the constant threat of Indian attack made it extremely dangerous.

 Marker series.
-This marker is included in Kansas Historical Society, and the Santa Fe Trail marker series.
+This marker is included in the Kansas Historical Society, and the Santa Fe Trail marker series.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Cemetery (approx. 3.6 miles away); Fort Dodge (approx. 3.6 miles away); Sutler Store (approx. 3.6 miles away); a different marker also named Fort Dodge (approx. 3.7 miles away); Commanding Officer's Quarters (approx. 3.7 miles away); Wagnor Memorial Fountain (approx. 3.7 miles away); Hospital (approx. 3.7 miles away); Enlisted Men's Barracks (approx. 3.8 miles away).

 More.
 Search the internet for The Road to Santa Fe.